-Geneva Centre for Autism is pleased to announce the launch of the Monarch Café Culinary Arts Program, part of our Pathways of Extended Learning.
+Geneva Centre for Autism is pleased to announce the launch of the Stepping Stones Café Culinary Arts Program, part of our Pathways of Extended Learning.
 This new initiative will empower individuals living with Autism Spectrum Disorder to participate more fully in their communities by acquiring hands-on skills working in an operational Café, combined with classroom instruction.

 This 6-month program will offer successful applicants the opportunity to gain a number of Café specific skills such as food preparation and handling, menu planning, safety, equipment use, and cashier skills.
 General workplace skills will also be taught including time management, purchasing and inventory control, communication skills, and customer relations.
 Post-program support in acquiring and maintaining employment is also offered as part of the comprehensive curriculum.